ATK422/Axiom/docs/index.md

 layout: home
 hero:
   name: Axiom & Seek
-  text: Unified robotics control and operator experience
+  text: FTC-ready command framework and live tuning tools
-  tagline: Build commanding FTC robots with Axiom and monitor them in real time with Seek.
+  tagline: Build dependable robots with Axiom and watch them with Seek.
   actions:
     - theme: brand
+      text: Getting Started
+      link: /guide/getting-started/
+    - theme: alt
       text: Install Axiom
       link: /guide/axiom-install
-    - theme: alt
-      text: Install Seek
-      link: /guide/seek-install
 features:
+  - title: Step-by-step guides
+    details: Simple walkthroughs for students, mentors, and volunteers.
-  - title: Command-first control
+  - title: Command automation
-    details: Model hardware, automate complex actions, and reuse logic across op modes.
+    details: Reuse systems, chain commands, and keep your op modes clean.
-  - title: Real-time insight
+  - title: Live insight
-    details: Observe live scheduler data streams from Seek on the driver station.
+    details: Use Seek to inspect robot state when you are not on the field.
-  - title: Friendly documentation
-    details: Step-by-step explanations for students, mentors, and software teams alike.
 ---

-Welcome to the official documentation site for **Axiom**, the Bionic Tigers' command-based FTC robotics framework, and **Seek**, the desktop interface for watching and editing live robot data.
-This site is written to help both curious newcomers and seasoned developers understand what each tool does, why it matters, and how to put it to work quickly.

-Whether you are planning your first outreach demo or preparing for an in-season competition, start with the install guides, explore the feature highlights, and try the Java and Kotlin samples to adapt Axiom and Seek to your workflow.
+Axiom is the Bionic Tigers' command framework built on the official FTC Robot Controller app.
+Seek is the desktop dashboard that reads the same data in real time.

+Start with the getting started guide to wire up your project, then visit the install pages when you are ready to deploy to a robot or laptop.